 Triggering on entering or leaving a defined window

-the condition has been met for a valid trigger.
-During replay further
+has been met for a valid trigger.
+During recording further trigger events are

-trigger events are ignored until the replay period has completed.
-Programmed
+ignored until the recording period has completed.
+Programmed window levels

-window levels are simply made in the appropriate code register of the driver
+are simply made in the appropriate code register of the driver software.

 |Alternatively the window trigger also works for situations where the